TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![Usage cap](2.2.2-fig-29.png)

 The VM experienced some contention around May 12.
-That’s why Demand was higher than Usage.
+That's why Demand was higher than Usage.

 ## Demand

 CPU Demand includes System time, so it reflects the full picture of what VM consumes.
 It also includes efficiency loss because of frequency scaling.
 For example, if the frequency is dropped to 40% of the nominal frequency, we consider 60% of the CPU time was stolen.
 Usage value will be lower by 60% to Demand, all else being equal.

 Demand is typically higher than Used by 1.25x.
 This makes sense as the HT effect is fixed at 1.25x.
 This means Demand is a the counter to use when you suspect the performance drop is caused by hyper threading.
-If the issue coincides with a sharp gap between Usage and Demand, that’s hyperthreading.
+If the issue coincides with a sharp gap between Usage and Demand, that's hyperthreading.

 How can Usage be higher than Demand then?
 Take a look at this vSphere Replication appliance.
 It replicates every 5 minutes, hence the spike.
 Notice the spike for Usage is higher but thinner.
-What’s going on?
+What's going on?

 ![vSphere Replication](2.2.2-fig-30.png)

-We’ve disabled hyperthreading in the underlying ESXi, so we can isolate and compare better.
+We've disabled hyperthreading in the underlying ESXi, so we can isolate and compare better.
 Notice the pattern is similar.
 Demand is averaged over a longer time, giving it a more steady value.
-That’s why the peak is shorter but wider.
+That's why the peak is shorter but wider.

 Demand could be lower than Run if there is power management savings, as it accounts for speed & efficiency of the run.

 Demand (MHz) and Usage (MHz) can exceed 100%.
 The following is a 32-vCPU hadoop worker node.
 Notice it exceeds the total capacity multiple times.
-Demand and Usage are identical as it’s the only VM running and the has more than 32 cores, hence there is 0 contention.
+Demand and Usage are identical as it's the only VM running and the has more than 32 cores, hence there is 0 contention.

 ![Hadoop](2.2.2-fig-31.png)

-Okay, now that you have some knowledge, let’s test it 😊
+Okay, now that you have some knowledge, let's test it 😊

 Quiz Time!
 Looking at the chart below, what could be causing it?